 By the time my Mum picked me up from Heathrow the following morning, the idea for She can.
 She did. was swimming around in my head and after sharing it with Mum and getting her approval, I walked into the office on the Monday morning and handed my notice in.
 After working my three months’ notice (which oh my gosh dragged!), on August 7th 2017, I opened my laptop for day one of She can.
 She did.

-I now spend my days travelling the country interviewing female entrepreneurs that I admire (usually over a large cup of coffee and a plate of biscuits!), recording their stories for the new She can.
-She did. podcast (which is available on iTunes and Spotify if you fancy a listen!), sharing their inspirational stories with the ever-growing She can.
+I now spend my days travelling the country interviewing female entrepreneurs that I admire (usually over a large cup of coffee and a plate of biscuits!), recording their stories for the She can.
+She did. podcast (which is available on iTunes, Spotify and Acast if you fancy a listen!), sharing their inspirational stories with the ever-growing She can.
 She did. audience, and organising The Midweek Mingles around the UK.

 Away from She can.
 She did.
-I can often be found head to toe in unflattering lycra, sweating it out on a country run with my sister; hunting down the quirkiest coffee shops that know how to make a proper Americano (I tried going decaf once and it all got a tad ugly); playing ‘dens’ and watching Frozen for the umpteenth time with my six year old Goddaughter; and going on muddy walks with my Golden Retriever, Hector.
+I can often be found head to toe in unflattering lycra, sweating it out on a country run with my sister; hunting down the quirkiest coffee shops that know how to make a proper Americano (I tried going decaf once and it all got a tad ugly); playing ‘dens’ and watching Frozen for the umpteenth time with my seven year old Goddaughter; and going on muddy walks with my Golden Retrievers, Hector and Humphrey.

 I’m always on the lookout for new faces to interview so if you’re a female entrepreneur or just fancy a good old natter, feel free to reach out and say “hi” at any time!